-The Master of Arts degree program often serves as a foundation for those wanting to earn a doctorate or as a preparation for applied work in a range of professional fields, including government, private business, and the non-profit sector.
+The Master of Arts degree program serves as a foundation for those wanting to earn a doctorate or as a preparation for applied work in a range of professional fields, including government, private business, and the non-profit sector.
 The program also has the flexibility to allow students to focus on interdisciplinary themes such as economic development, policy, or environmental studies.

 Master of Arts in Latin American & Caribbean Studies

 - A total of 30 credit hours from graduate courses related to Latin America and the Caribbean.
 All courses must come from the CLACS Graduate Course List or students must gain prior approval for the course to count towards the MA degree using the Course Approval Form.

 - A major concentration of at least 12 credit hours and a minor concentration of at least 9 credit hours.
 Examples of major and minor concentrations (which students choose in consultation with the CLACS Director):

 - Thematic Fields: Anthropology, Critical Race Studies, Cultural Studies, Education Policy, Ethnomusicology, Folklore, Gender Studies, History, Indigenous Studies, Social Movements, Political Ecology and Development.

 - Geographic Fields: Andes, Brazil, Caribbean, Central America, Mexico, Southern Cone.